Do I Need to Have My California Living Will Witnessed or Notarized?

 Review your document every few years to make sure that it still reflects your wishes.
 Also, consider making new documents if you move to another state, get married or divorced, or if your health care agenet is no longer able to supervise your wishes.

 Your properly finalized document will stay in effect until you revoke it, if you ever choose to do so.
 You can revoke your document at any time.
 The best way to revoke your advance directive is to do it in writing.
 If possible, also collect and tear up all copies that you may have distributed to others.
 Finally, tell everyone who knows about your advance directive that you have revoked it.

 Learn more about Living Wills and Medical Powers of Attorney.

 Learn more about California’s Advance Directive for Health Care.

-When you make an advance directive with Quicken WillMaker Plus, it will conform to all of California’s advance directive laws and it will print with plain English instructions that detail how to make it legal.
+When you make an advance directive with Quicken WillMaker Plus, it will conform to California law and it will print with plain English instructions that detail how to make it legal.